Alexandria's founded by Alexander

 In this third edition, Robbert Bosschart talks us through the relations Alexander had with women, the best known being his own mother Olympias and his sister Cleopatra, Queen Ada of Caria and Queen-Mother Sisygambis of Persia, who both had adopted him as their son.
 This was not a small matter for in the case of Persia it meant that Alexander was accepted to rule “by the power of Ahuramazda” together with that of the goddess Anahita.

-Robbert Bosschart is taking us a step further as he develops the Persian point of view on the matter of equality, which he only touched superficially in his previous versions.
-He is digging even deeper into the subject exploring a number of oriental sources.
-One of them is the Persepolis Fortification Tablets, an archive of thousands of clay-tablets containing over 15,000 texts from the Achaemenid Period which are only partially translated till now.
+Robbert Bosschart is taking us a step further as he develops the Persian point of view on the matter of equality, which he only touched on superficially in his previous versions.
+He is digging even deeper into the subject exploring many oriental sources.
+One of them is the Persepolis Fortification Tablets, an archive of thousands of clay tablets containing over 15,000 texts from the Achaemenid Period which are only partially translated till now.

 To complete his extensive research and to take it to a level to be comprehended by all, Robbert Bosschart has added a number of helpful lists and tables: Historical Dates/ Facts in Alexander’s Life; Chronological list of Persian kings; The Classical sources on Alexander’s era; Reference works; Biographical/Geographical Index (alphabetical); and an extremely useful list of Where Alexander’s Women appear in the Classical Sources”.